Grendahl/t-rex-faq/README.md

 ## How do I start mining?
 Before you can mine, you need a crypto wallet.
-[MetaMask](https://metamask.io/) is easy to setup/use and works in your browser and on your phone.
+[MetaMask](https://metamask.io/) is an easy to setup/use wallet that works in your browser and on your phone.

-If you would prefer an application based wallet, you can use a wallet like [Exodus](https://www.exodus.com/) which has similar ease of use like Metamask.
+If you would prefer an application based wallet, you can use a wallet like [Exodus](https://www.exodus.com/) or [Atomic](https://atomicwallet.io/) which have similar ease of use like Metamask, but allow for a larger variety of coins.

 The next thing you will need is a pool.
 There are several example .bat/.sh files in your T-Rex folder that connect to reputable mining pools.

 The simplest way to get started is to edit one of the ethereum .bat/.sh files in the T-Rex folder and replace the developer wallet address in there with the receive address from your wallet for the currency you are mining.
 Then, save and run the .bat/.sh file to start T-Rex.

 ## What should I mine?
 Generally speaking, you should mine the most profitable coin(s) available to you at the time.
 Visit [WhatToMine](https://www.whattomine.com/) and plug in your numbers to see what makes sense for you.
+The default numbers they provide for different GPUs are a good indicator, but your results may differ.

 ## I have been mining for hours now, but there is nothing in my wallet, is that normal?
 Yes, that is normal.
 Depending on your hashrate, it will take you a few days or even weeks before you hit the minimum payout amount and the pool sends it to your wallet.